The Platoon (Hardback)

 and survival, in the front line.
 He concentrates on his immediate experiences and on those of his platoon, the small, close-knit team of men who together confronted the reality of fighting during key battles on the Western Front.
 His recollections leave us with a strong impression of the contrasting personalities of his comrades in arms, with whom he shared the extraordinary ordeal of war.

 The Platoon demonstrates, as only a first-hand account can, what the war was like at the lowest level, for the ordinary private soldier for whom grand strategy and major events are distant concerns and for whom rations, letters, leave – and comradeship – are critical.

-A fascinating memoir penned in the 1930s by J.J.Steward who served on the Western Front with the 13th London Regiment. …with the addition of detailed notes provided by editors Andrew Robertshaw and Steve Roberts, the... [read full review]The Great War, March 2012
+A fascinating memoir penned in the 1930s by J.J.Steward who served on the Western Front with the 13th London Regiment. …with the addition of detailed notes provided by editors Andrew Robertshaw and Steve Roberts, the reader gains an insight into the war of the ordinary soldier at the front.
+The book leaves a strong impression of the horrors and reality of life at the front.
+Fascinating memoir.The Great War, March 2012